Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Problem Setup

 \subsection{Characteristics of CQEC Measurement Signals}

-The superconducting qubits are monitored using voltage signals from homodyne measurements of the parity operators that are derived from tones reflected off the resonator (see Appendix~\ref{app:homodyne}).
+The superconducting qubits are monitored using voltage signals from homodyne measurements of the parity operators that are derived from tones reflected off the resonator (see App.~\ref{app:homodyne}).
 The resonator signal is fed into a Josephson parametric amplifier (JPA) in order to increase the signal strength without adding a significant amount of noise.
 The amplified radio frequency signals are then demodulated and digitized.
 After a further digital demodulation, the signals are processed with an exponential anti-aliasing filter with a time constant of \SI{32}{\nano\second}.
 This filtered signal, which is averaged in $\Delta t = \SI{32}{\nano\second}$ bins, is then streamed from the digitizer card to the computer.

 Due to the effects of the amplifier and resonator, we expect that measurements performed on such real superconducting devices will deviate from the idealized behavior predicted by Eq.~\eqref{eq:signal_expression}.
-In particular, we can anticipate the following three imperfections: \begin{enumerate} \item The noise will possess a high degree of positive auto-correlation at short temporal lags due to the narrow bandwidth of the JPA and anti-aliasing filter.
+In particular, we can anticipate the following three imperfections: \begin{enumerate} \item The noise will possess a high degree of positive auto-correlation at short temporal lags due to the narrow low-pass bandwidth of the JPA and anti-aliasing filter.

-\item When a bit-flip occurs, the syndrome means will change gradually rather than instantaneously as the resonator reaches its new steady state (see Appendix~\ref{app:transients}).
-These periods are referred to as \textit{resonator transients} to stress their temporary nature.
+\item When a bit-flip occurs, the syndrome means will change gradually rather than instantaneously as the resonator reaches its new steady state.
+These periods are referred to as \textit{resonator transients} to stress their temporary nature, and arise because of time-dependent changes in the measurement strength $\Gamma^k_m$ (see App.~\ref{app:transients}).

-\item The values of the syndromes will drift over time due to small changes in experimental conditions (e.g. temperature), such that the signal means are often not located at $\pm 1$.
-Unlike the other imperfections, this effects is only noticeable when comparing \textit{across} measurement trajectories rather than within them. \end{enumerate} These non-ideal behaviors in the measurement signals extracted from our typical physical experiments will be incorporated into our simulated experiments in Sec.~\ref{sec:experiments}.
+\item The values of the syndromes will drift over time due to small changes in experimental conditions (e.g. temperature).
+Unlike the other imperfections, this effect is only noticeable when comparing \textit{across} quantum trajectories rather than within them. \end{enumerate} These non-ideal behaviors in the measurement signals extracted from our typical physical experiments will be incorporated into our simulated experiments in Sec.~\ref{sec:experiments}.